 Hot Air Balloon Invitational

-The 2015 Balloon Invitational will take place September 19 and 20.
+The 2015 Balloon Invitational took place September 19 and 20.

 If you have a photo from the White Sands Hot